Punching the clock: the cost of time in an AEC design businessPost by Synergy - March 20th, 2019

 Do your staff alternate between states of overwork and underutilisation?
 Neither situation is ideal — for the practice, employee or client.
 In this short guide, learn how forecasting and resourcing solves that issue for built environment design businesses.

 Synergy Enterprise gets first public outing at Digital Construction WeekPost by Synergy - October 18th, 2018

 Total Synergy launched Synergy Enterprise this week, its top-tier project and business management software for architects, engineers and construction professionals.
 The new Enterprise product will make its public debut at London’s Digital Construction Week on 17-18 October 2018.

-6 myths limiting your AEC practice growthPost by Synergy - September 21st, 2018
+6 myths limiting architecture and engineering practice growthPost by Synergy - September 21st, 2018

 Are you managing your practice or does your practice manage you?
-As directors and business leaders — not simply architects and engineers — you need time to focus on strategic decision-making, not just chasing your tail.
+As directors and business leaders — not simply architects and engineers — you need time to focus on strategic decision-making for practice growth, not just chasing your tail.
 Total Synergy CEO Scott Osborne has encountered many myths and misconceptions that typically limit practice growth and progress.
 Here, he breaks down a few for you to consider in your business.

 Folding planes and building bricks — Synergy at RICS, IStructE and Vision events in LondonPost by Damiaan van Zanen - June 28th, 2018

 Over the last two weeks, #TeamTotalSynergy was at three architecture, engineering and construction industry events in London.
 Although Synergy has been around since 1999 and is the market leader in Australia, we’re still growing in the UK, so it was a chance to talk to architecture, surveying and engineering professionals face-to-face about how Synergy can help them be more effective and efficient in delivering projects for the built environment design sector.